johngeorge88/Passwod-Generator/README.md

 # Password-Generator

-This website generates a random password for you between 8 to 128 charaters each time you press generate password.
+This website generates a random password for you between 8 to 128 characters each time you press "Generate password".

 You get to choose the characters needed in your password incuding:
 <ul>